kernastra/tpdbsync/README.md

 This application has been successfully tested and deployed with:

+- **Posters placed directly in the correct movie and TV show folders** for maximum compatibility
 - **75 poster files** uploaded successfully (36 movies + 36 TV shows + 3 collections)
 - **100% success rate** with zero errors
 - **TrueNAS integration** working perfectly